 It is important for tenants and landlords to communicate with each other about their situation as early as possible to try and reach an agreement.

 Key steps you should take

 - Keep paying rent that you can afford.
 You must continue to remain committed to the terms of your existing lease, subject to any changes that you renegotiate.

 - Work out your reduction in turnover associated with the premises.
 You will be required to provide your landlord with information that is accurate and sufficient to demonstrate your financial circumstances.

-- Advise your landlord in writing that you need to renegotiate rent through providing waivers and deferrals or other terms of the lease.
+- Advise your landlord in writing that you need to renegotiate rent.

 - Try to reach an agreement with your landlord on rent reduction either by waiver and/or deferral of rent.
-You need to consider your landlord’s financial circumstances, as well as your business, when negotiating rent relief.
+Your landlord must consider your financial circumstances and hardship, as well as their own, when negotiating rent relief.

 - When you reach an agreement, put this in writing so both parties are clear on the terms and the effect it has on the existing lease agreement.